dmeister/dmeister.github.io/content/posts/2021-07-29-cpp-in-coding-interviews.md

   - /blog/posts/2021-07-29-cpp-in-coding-interviews/
 ---

-Interviews for software engineer job position often involve coding interviews testing the basic coding and classical data structure and algorithm knowledge and understanding.
+Interviews for software engineer job positions often involve coding interviews testing the basic coding and classical data structure and algorithm knowledge and understanding.

 [AlgoExport](https://www.algoexpert.io/) is a commercial site to train for coding interviews (including system design and behavior interviews).
 It is actually doing a good job at it.